creatorSonny/smeac/README.md

 2. Align on Time Commitment - Yours and any team member, especially if they are cross-functional assets.
 3. Define prerequisites.
 Specialized skill-set, knowledge, or certification?
 4. Agreements: SLA, Risk Acceptance, Third-Party, etc.
+5. Communication Plan.
-5. Use a stakeholder map to to aid in communication plan.
+6. Use a stakeholder map to to aid in communication plan.
-6. Determine where project documentation including reports will be hosted.
+7. Determine where project documentation including reports will be hosted.
-7. Develop leading and lagging indicators.
+8. Develop leading and lagging indicators.

 ### Command and Signal
-Expect the worst.
+Prepare for the worst.
 1. Identify team and their individual roles.
 2. Succession planning - when your gone or away who is in charge?
 3. Clearly articulate the latitude for decision-making within the team and define what circumstances will lead to raising the flag.